7-day support: 8 AM - 5PM ET

 Third party tests

-How cell phone boosters work is pretty simple.
+How cell phone boosters increase cell signal is pretty simple.
 All the complexity operates behind the scenes to make them operate transparently and efficiently.

 Mobile phones are really two-way radios